learn-teochew/parsetc/README.md

 Orthographic requirements for input text
 ----------------------------------------

- * Text must be in lower case
+ * Text must be in lower case, otherwise will be converted to lower case
  * Syllables may be written with or without tone numbers
  * Syllables may be combined into words for legibility, i.e. [word-segmented writing](https://en.wikipedia.org/wiki/Chinese_word-segmented_writing)